ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/crud/retrieve.rst

 Retrieving a Single Victim
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The example below demonstrates how to retrieve a Victim Resource from the ThreatConnect platform:
+The example below demonstrates how to retrieve a specific Victim Resource from the ThreatConnect platform:

 .. code-block:: python
     :linenos:
+    :emphasize-lines: 8-10,13-14

     ...

     tc = ThreatConnect(api_access_id, api_secret_key, api_default_org, api_base_url)

+    # instantiate a Victims object
     victims = tc.victims()

-    # set a filter to retrieve the victim with the id: 123456
+    # set a filter to retrieve the Victim with the id: 123456
     filter1 = victims.add_filter()
     filter1.add_id(123456)

     try:
+        # retrieve the Victim
         victims.retrieve()
     except RuntimeError as e:
         print('Error: {0}'.format(e))
         sys.exit(1)

+    # prove that there is only one Victim retrieved
+    assert len(victims) == 1

+    # if the Victim was found, print some information about it
     for victim in victims:
         print(obj.id)
         print(obj.name)